jovancvetkovic3006/carelink-python-client/README.md

 python3 carelink_carepartner_api_login.py
 ```

+*Note*: you need to add the `--us` option to this command if you have a US Carelink account.

 The Carelink Client reads this file from the local folder and it will take care of refreshing automatically the login data when it expires.
 It should be able to do so within one week of the last refresh.